glocklueng/knx-Bus-Simulator/README.md

 The provided code is nothing for the faint hearted.
 There are little comments for now.

+All intelligence required about the EIB/KNX bus to develop the code contained herein was gained by reading:

+"Serial Data Transmission and KNX Protocol", provided by KNX Association, "EIB-TP-UART-IC", provided by Siemens, Regensburg

+Both of these documents are freely available in the internet provided by their respective copyright holders.

 !!!!!
 DO NOT USE ANY OF THIS SOFTWARE IN A PRODUCTIVE EIB/KNX BUS INSTALLATION !!!!!

 Now we start: